hund030/TeamsFx_Wiki_review/{Debug}-Teams-Toolkit-v5-VS-Code-Tasks.md

     }
 },
 ```
+#### Node.js
+To discover the specific versions of Node.js that are supported for a newly created Teams Toolkit project, you can refer to the 'engines.node' field within its package.json file.

+#### Port Occupancy
 For newly created project, there may be following ports to be validated:
 - 53000: the default port for local tab service
 - 3978: the default port for local bot service